sybrew/the-seo-framework/readme.txt

 			* Takeaway: Don't use backward solidi in WordPress, use `&#92;` if you must instead.
 		* The "Remove the blog name?" option is not hidden when doing so globally.
 			* We highly discourage using the global option to achieve this.
 We left this option visible to let users recognize there is since an alternative.
-		* TODO (consider?)
-HTML entities aren't converted in the Homepage SEO Settings' title-additions examples.
-			* This brings security issues when not done correctly...
-TODO but we now have handlers in place.
 	* **Interface:**
 		* When navigating away from the settings page, after changing the "category prefix" setting, the related example no longer reflects the adjusted setting.
 	* **Terms:**
 		* When all posts attached to a term have been excluded from being shown in archives, the term may be empty, and `noindex` will be set.
 The SEO Bar isn't aware of this, because it doesn't run such a query.
 			* Making it aware may slow your admin queries down significantly.
 We haven't found the time to see if this can be integrated via available queries.
+	* **Images:**
+		* When default social images are found to be too large, they'll be discarded, and no fallbacks will be used instead.
+			* Your input images must either be intentionally malformed, or the images are far too large (over 4096 pixels in width or height).
 	* **Filters:**
-		* When using custom meta title or meta description filters, they may not be processed for the met input.
+		* When using custom meta title or meta description filters, they may not be processed for the meta input fields.
 			* Fixing this requires restructuring the custom title and description methods with flags.

 **For translators:**